lovingzw/helicopter/README.md

 ## How this strategy works

 Finding similar pair of trading items is the foundation of pair trading.
-First, we transform history data into price changin rate.
+First, we transform history data into price changing rate.
 By definition, the commodities with similar price changing rate are similar items.
-Sp, by similarity metrics (cosine/knn/pearson correlation), we pick out the most similar pair of commodities.
+So, by similarity metrics (cosine/knn/pearson correlation), we pick out the most similar pair of commodities.

 Say we find out that A and B are the commodities with most similarity.
 Then we trade on these 2 items.